mamathaetikyala/sqlalchemy-challenge/README.md

 The purpose of this challenge is query database using sqlalchemy session queries and draw analutical conlusions on precipitation and temperature data of different stations.
 Build web app(API) exposure of data in json format using Flask module.

 Querying using sql queries(sqlalchemy).
-Draw histogram/(temperature)bar chart(precipitation) using pandas and matplotlib/pandas.
+Draw histogram/(temperature)bar chart(precipitation) using matplotlib/pandas.

 ## Getting Started